radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/dashboards/03-advanced-configation.md

 ![User Attributes Source ](./images/params2_03.png "User Attributes Source ")

 - The proposed attributes are the columns of the **user.principal.view**  View which is configured in the project's **Configuration** > **Web Portal** > **Other Properties** section.
-The main purpose of this view is to validate the login used to connect to brainwave portal.
+The main purpose of this view is to validate the login used to connect to Identity Analytics portal.
 It's also used to provide additional user-related attributes.
 You can design a view of your own to validate the login and provide custom values to use in secondary parameters (restart the server to make them effective).

 ![Other Properties](./images/params2_04.png "Other Properties ")